semisemisea/s2r/README.md

 - Constants and variables - ✅
 - Block and scope - ✅
 - if/else - ✅
-- while/for
+- while/for - ✅
-- Function and global variables
+- Function and global variables - (IR finished.)
 - Arrays
 - Optimization